chef-boneyard/delivery_self_guided_trial/simple_cookbook_workflow.md

-# Simple Local Development Cookbook Workflow
+# Local Development Cookbook Workflow

-In this example we will clone a project from Delivery, create a git feature branch, introduce a change and merge that change back to the master project through the Delivery pipeline
+In this example we will clone a project from Delivery, create a git feature branch, introduce a change, run local tests and finally submit the change for peer review in Delivery

 ## pre-requisites